I.

 of sheet lightning in the distance.

 Silence.
-The smoke of a sweet-smelling wood
+The smoke of a sweet-smelling wood10.

 drifting through the open windows.